dstuck/patchwork/Docs/ProjectPlan.md

 - [x] Make boss level explanation screen
 - [x] Add boss rewards

+### 0.7: Danger
+- [ ] Add spark tiles that must be covered
+- [ ] Keep track of "danger" and trigger game over
+- [ ] Add fire that spreads after each placement

 ## Design
 Main concepts
 - Tiles: A tiles shape is composed of connected unit squares and it maybe have modifiers that will be accounted for in scoring and be displayed visually